 It’s very easy to lose yourself in the definition of success our society is serving.
 I meet a lot of women who are confused of what they actually want for themselves which is only natural if you have been following the masculine prescription for a long time.

-After having her second child Marisa was determined to find a job that would be "worth leaving her kids behind".
-Her dilemma was to step outside her comfort zone and look for different kinds of firms and jobs than before having kids.
-After doing the Foundation exercises with DrivenWoman and getting clear with her values, a new direction naturally emerged and didn't feel out of bounds anymore.
+After having her second child Marisa was determined to find a job that would be “worth leaving her kids for”.
+Her dilemma was to step outside her comfort zone and look for different kinds of jobs than where she would have applied before having kids.
+After doing the Foundation exercises with DrivenWoman and getting clear with her values, a new direction naturally emerged and didn’t feel out of bounds anymore.
 And within months she was in her dream job where she even got to write her own job description!

 Ask yourself, what is important for you?
 How do you want to live?
 What values do you hold dear to you?
 You can use this simple tool to inspire you.